A mail truck caught fire in Great Barrington recently, but it wasn't the first time a U.S. Postal Service truck erupted in flames

 The postal service bought these LLV trucks between 1987 and 1994, according to Vice, and as of 2020, mail carriers are still using more than 141,000 of these.

-USPS spokesperson Stephen Doherty said the postal service will gradually replace the entire Grunman fleet with electric trucks, though it will take some time.
+USPS spokesperson Stephen Doherty said the postal service will gradually replace the entire Grumman fleet with electric trucks, though it will take some time.

 There’s been a bit of controversy around this.
 The USPS said in 2021 it would replace 150,000 trucks with new ones, despite the Environmental Protection Agency’s pleas that these be electric.
 The all-electric fleet would be too expensive, the USPS said.
 But in March the agency received some inflation stimulus money and announced it would buy more than 9,200 electric trucks.